Pwnagotchi-Unofficial/Pwnagotchi.org/content/getting-started/encryption/_index.en.md

 The following steps will guide you through the encryption of the **Pwnagotchi's config directory** (i.e. `/etc/pwnagotchi`).

 You can apply the same steps to basically every directory you want to encrypt and keep secure.
-Just replace `/etc/pwnagotchi` with the path to your directory (**always use absolute path**) and `cryptoconfig` with the name that you want to use for your container (tip: use `crypto<directory_name>` as the naming scheme).
+Just replace `/etc/pwnagotchi` with the path to your directory (**always use absolute path**) and `cryptoconfig` with the name that you want to use for your container (TIP: use `crypto<directory_name>` as the naming scheme).

 **IMPORTANT: Most of the operations requires root privileges.
 So run the commands either with `sudo` or use `sudo su` to become `root`.**